h2oai/h2ogpt/README.md

 Welcome!
 Join us and make an issue or a PR, and contribute to making the best fine-tuned LLMs, chatbot UI, and document question-answer framework!

+Turn ★ into ⭐ (top-right corner) if you like the project!

 ### Try h2oGPT now

 Live hosted instances: